jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 This spyware is capable of extracting credentials from browsers, email, and FTP clients.
-Additionally, Agent Tesla can collect data from clipboard and webforms, grab screenshots, and record video from a users computer, allowing for the manipulation of system components.
+Additionally, Agent Tesla can collect data from clipboard and webforms, grab screenshots, and record video from a user’s computer, allowing for the manipulation of system components.
 10
 CYBER THREAT LANDSCAPE REPORT 2022
 TOP 5: Ransomware
 Families
 is a ransomware family discovered in December 2018\.
-It encrypts files on a victims machine using the AES\-256 encryption algorithm, while other algorithms have also been seen in newer variants.
-Its encryption of files is only partial just the first 5 MB of data is encrypted per file.
+It encrypts files on a victim’s machine using the AES\-256 encryption algorithm, while other algorithms have also been seen in newer variants.
+Its encryption of files is only partial – just the first 5 MB of data is encrypted per file.
 STOP is focused on specific file types based on their file extension and includes PDFs, Microsoft Office documents, databases, photos, music, videos, archives, and applications.
 The encrypted files are appended with various file extensions that sometimes differ per STOP variant.
-Typically, the affected files will have the following file extensions: .STOP, .SUSPENDING, .DATASTOP, .djvu, .djvuq, and a variety of others.
-Following encryption, a ransom note is presented to victims typically demanding $980 USD in BTC to decrypt the files. also known as Sodinokibi, is a ransomware which first appeared in the wild in April 2019 just prior to the conclusion of operations of Gandcrab ransomware.
+Typically, the affected files will have the following file extensions: “.STOP,” “.SUSPENDING,” “.DATASTOP,” “.djvu,” “.djvuq,” and a variety of others.
+Following encryption, a ransom note is presented to victims typically demanding $980 USD in BTC to decrypt the files. also known as Sodinokibi, is a ransomware which first appeared in the wild in April 2019 — just prior to the conclusion of operations of Gandcrab ransomware.
 This malware has since been utilized in several high\-profile targeted attacks against private companies and government